Construction, pharma, gold miners seen as Europe's top Trump trades

-LONDON Global markets reacted on Wednesday with concern to Donald Trump's surprise victory in the U.S. presidential election, but construction, pharma and gold mining stocks emerged as big winners in the European trading session.
+LONDON Nov 9 Global markets reacted nervously on Wednesday to Donald Trump's surprise victory in the U.S. presidential election, but construction, pharma and gold mining stocks emerged as big winners in the European trading session.

 Gains in those three sectors helped pull European stocks off their early lows that had followed a slump in Wall Street futures.
 The European index had been expected to open as much as 4 percent lower on the election outcome but in the end was only down about two percent at the outset.

-Healthcare stocks .SXDP were the biggest outperformers, up 2.8 percent, followed by basic resources .SXPP, up 2.4 percent, and construction and materials .SXOP, up 1.2 percent.
+Healthcare stocks were the biggest outperformers, up 2.8 percent, followed by basic resources, up 2.4 percent, and construction and materials, up 1.2 percent.

 The STOXX 600 was down 0.6 percent by midday trading.